thirumurthis/Learnings/Productivity/mvn_k8s_productive_script.md

 - Create a Script (.sh) file named `runK8SScript.sh` with the below content.
    - Below script can be extended say if we have mulitple yaml file we can utilize it.
    - Likewise we can use helm to deploy charts as well.

+- Logic in below script is self explanatory, script uses `getopts`, to get user option based on which the `kubectl apply` and `kubectl delete` command will be executed.

 ```
 #!/usr/bin/env bash